ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Mostly sunny.
 High near 53, with temperatures falling to around 49 in the afternoon.
-South southwest wind 6 to 15 mph, with
+Southwest wind 6 to 15 mph, with gusts
-         gusts as high as 30 mph.<br></div>
+         as high as 30 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">